PHPOffice/PHPWord/docs/general.rst

     $phpWord->getSettings()->setThemeFontLang(new Language(Language::FR_BE));

-``Languge`` has 3 parameters, one for Latin languages, one for East Asian languages and one for Complex (Bi-Directional) languages.
+``Language`` has 3 parameters, one for Latin languages, one for East Asian languages and one for Complex (Bi-Directional) languages.
 A couple of language codes are provided in the ``PhpOffice\PhpWord\ComplexType\Language`` class but any valid code/ID can be used.

-In case you are generating an RTF document the Language need to be set differently.
+In case you are generating an RTF document the language need to be set differently.

 .. code-block:: php